AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-role-task-details.md

-### Overview details of role
+### Overview details of position

-Example of details it will ask:
-Role title (ie: Head fashion designer)
-Salary package
-Benefits
-Hours (ie: 40 hrs a week)
-End date (ie: permanent?)
+In order to nominate a position, you will need to give an overview of the position including information about salary packages, benefits and working hours.